 - Lack of Skilled Personnel: The cybersecurity industry is experiencing a skills shortage, making it difficult for organizations to fully staff their security teams.
 This can make it difficult for an organization to attract and retain enough SOC analysts to staff a 24/7 SOC.

 - Need for Specialized Tools: A SOC’s tools are a critical component of its ability to operate effectively.
 Creating a 24/7 SOC in-house means that an organization needs to purchase and deploy a full solution stack for the SOC analysts to use.

 - High Total Cost of Ownership: Personnel and appliances are only two of the costs associated with operating a 24/7 SOC.
 Organizations must also pay licensing fees for security software and other costs associated with running a 24/7 unit (such as electric, heating and cooling, compensation for overnight shifts, etc.).

-Partnering with a third-party SOC provider can enable an organization to take advantage of all of the benefits of a 24/7 SOC without the cost associated with operating it in-house.
+Partnering with a third-party SOC provider like Clearnetwork can enable an organization to take advantage of all of the benefits of a 24/7 SOC without the cost associated with operating it in-house.
 Working with an MSSP enables the costs associated with a SOC to be shared over the MSSP’s entire client base, allowing an organization to take advantage of a high-performing SOC (likely more mature than one that could be hosted in-house) and have access to specialized expertise when needed at a fraction of the cost.